MichaelFraser99/discord-application-sdk/README.md

-# discord-application-commands-sdk
+# Discord Application Commands SDK
-And SDK enabling the programatic use of the discord application commands API
+And SDK enabling the programmatic use of the discord application commands API